Rope Splicing for Yachts

-Our yacht rigging & rope splicing course will help you understand how to set up and maintain your rig, how to splice like a pro and service your yacht winches and deck hardware.
+Our splicing & rope work course will help you splice like a pro and service your yacht winches.

 COURSE DURATION

-This course content can also be found in our Yacht Maintenance Week
+This course content can also be found within our Yacht Maintenance Week

-WHAT IS COVERED IN THE YACHT RIGGING & ROPE SPLICING COURSE?
+WHAT IS COVERED IN THE ROPE SPLICING COURSE?

 A mixture of classroom and hands on training covering: